Medically reviewed by Drugs.com. Last updated on Jul 6, 2020.

 • Conditions associated with abnormal lipids: Manage concurrent conditions (eg, diabetes, hypothyroidism, excessive alcohol intake) that may contribute to lipid abnormalities.

-• Appropriate use: Should be used as an adjunct to diet therapy and exercise and only in those with very high triglyceride levels (≥500 mg/dL).
+• Appropriate use: Should be used as an adjunct to diet therapy and exercise.
 Secondary causes of hyperlipidemia should be ruled out prior to therapy.
 The effect, if any, of omega-3 fatty acids on the risk of pancreatitis or cardiovascular mortality and morbidity in patients with severe hypertriglyceridemia is not known.

 Triglycerides and other lipids (LDL-C) should be monitored at baseline and periodically.
 In patients with hepatic impairment, monitor hepatic transaminase levels, particularly ALT, periodically.
 Signs/symptoms of bleeding.

 2013 ACC/AHA Blood Cholesterol Guideline recommendations (Stone 2013): Consider evaluation for GI disturbances and skin changes during therapy.

 Adequate intake of omega-3 fatty acids is recommended during pregnancy (IOM 2005; Nordgren 2017).
-Maternal use of supplements or dietary consumption of omega-3 fatty acids (containing eicosapentaenoic acid [EPA] and docosahexaenoic acid [DHA]) influences fetal concentrations (Büyükuslu 2017; Coletta 2010; Miles 2011).
+Maternal use of supplements or dietary consumption of omega-3 fatty acids (containing eicosapentaenoic acid and docosahexaenoic acid) influences fetal concentrations (Büyükuslu 2017; Coletta 2010; Miles 2011).